Roger Looyen - Principal: Preparatory College

 I am dedicated honours graduate from Rhodes University specialising in drama and media.
 I am a confident, gregarious and likeable person.
 I believe I have a strong leadership ability which has been developed through the fortunate opportunities I have been given at both school and university.
 I take a personal interest in all learners that I teach and have a strong conviction that all learners are able to reach their full potential within an education environment where trust and loyalty prevail.

 I studied for a Bachelor of Primary Education at Johannesburg College of Education, which I completed in 1997.
 My first teaching post was at Grayston Preparatory School where I taught Grade 2 for two years.
-In 2000, I began teaching at the Jolly Dee’s Playshop in the Grade 00 class, I studied for my Bachelors of Education (Hons) in 2001 and specialised in Children with Special Needs.
+In 2000, I began teaching at the Jolly Dee’s Playshop in the Grade 00 class, I studied for my Bachelors of Education (Hons) in 2001 and specialized in Children with Special Needs.
 I completed this course in 2003.
 I taught Grade R for two years and then became Principal of Jolly Dee’s in the Park where I also ran the Human Resource Department and assisted with the curriculum development.
 I returned to the classroom in May 2016 at Sandhurst Pre- & Preparatory College and I am currently teaching Grade 2.
 I am a mother of two children who are both in primary school.
 I believe that every child has the potential to achieve.
 With dedicated educators who believe in children’s individual ability, learners are given the tools to accomplish this and achieve to their very best potential.

 Uninhibited joy in abundance and a natural curiosity for the world around them is how children drive my passion for teaching and learning.
 To share in a child’s journey of discovery and realising his or her potential is a privilege and I am incredibly proud to be a part of that journey.
 I began my studies in education at UKZN and after moving to Gauteng continued through UNISA.
 I was incredibly fortunate to have received a wealth of guidance and mentorship in the teaching field at Redhill School.
 Here, over a period of five years, I taught several different subjects across all grades in the preparatory school.
 This experience paved the way to wanting to expand my portfolio and I spent seven years involved in the Early Childhood Development sector as both a teacher and head of school at Jolly Dee’s Nursery School.
 I am thrilled to be joining the Sandhurst Preparatory community and look forward to a long and happy association.
+I am running the PE programme for all the learners.

 Kim Banha - Computer and Locum Teacher